Guanchishan/import-from-mastodon/README.md

 If all that sounds confusing, it is.
 Well, maybe not.
 Regardless, it's okay to just forget about it.

+### If It Doesn't Work...

+If the import function doesn't seem to be working and you've left it for a while and it still does, consider going to the Settings page and clicking the "Reset Settings" button at the bottom.

 ## Boosts and Replies, and Custom Formatting
 It's possible to either exclude or include boosts or replies.